-Add these Marinated Meyer Lemon-Garlic Roasted Croutons to any salad, and it will be elevated to another level.
-Sourdough bread soaks up the flavors of fresh Meyer lemon juice and freshly crushed garlic before it’s roasted to perfection.
-If you’ve been reading my blog for a while, you know my nine-year-old son has Celiac Disease, and is therefor gluten-free.
+Add this Lemon-Garlic Crouton recipe to any salad, and it will be elevated to another level.
+Sourdough bread soaks up the flavors of fresh lemon juice and crushed garlic before it’s roasted to perfection.
+If you’ve been reading my blog for a while, you know my nine-year-old son has Celiac Disease, and is therefore gluten-free.
 You may also remember that my husband — to stand in solidarity with him — is also gluten-free.
 (Very sweet.)

 I do not abstain from gluten.
 (I’m still sweet, though. ;-))